-In February 2021, the Compensation Committee completed an evaluation of our overall performance for 2020 and the Named Executive Officers' respective contributions in achieving this performance.
+In February 2022, the Compensation Committee completed an evaluation of our overall performance for 2021 and the Named Executive Officers' respective contributions in achieving this performance.
 The Compensation Committee's review was based on company performance against corporate objectives, including advancing research and clinical development of mavorixafor, expanding the pipeline of other assets, advancing CXCR4 molecules and other assets to further expand our pipeline, maintaining business sustainability, building organizational strength, and preparing the commercialization of medicines for commercial use.
-Following such review, the Compensation Committee determined that the corporate performance objective were achieved at 100%, and Dr. Ragan had earned 100% of her target bonus for 2020, equal to a bonus of \$163,600; and Mr. Meisner had earned 102% of his target bonus for 2020, equal to a bonus of \$162,400.
+Following such review, the Compensation Committee determined that the corporate performance objective were achieved at the 105% level.
+The Compensation Committee also determined that Dr. Ragan had earned 110% of her target bonus for 2021, equal to a bonus of \$309,330; Mr. Mostafa had earned 105% of his target bonus for 2021, equal to a bonus of \$185,220; and Mr. Meisner had earned 105% of his target bonus for 2021, equal to a bonus of \$184,338.